LagoLunatic/DSVEdit/README.txt

 Right click on the entity you want to edit in the room and an entity editor window will pop up.
 Here you can edit the entity's type/subtype/variables/etc.
 The bottom half of the window will display documentation on the specific entity selected (if available).
 This explains exactly what this entity does, and how its variables affect this.

+You can add a new entity to a room by right clicking on the background of a room and selecting Add Entity.

 ### Editing enemies, items, text, and maps